TetraPlex-org/central/Documentation/Features.md

 We also envision enabling easy use of [TOR](https://www.torproject.org/) or VPNs with this feature for enhanced security and anonymity.

+## IV.
+Kognitivdienste (AI API, chatbots and services)

+Once we get a userbase we can datamine end user transactions while being respectful of privacy so that our system can give better answers on top of typical user question and answer (with veil).
+This is later in the roadmap after we perfect the base protocol and do the veiled Question and Answer feature (for all the questions you are too shy to ask).

+If you are really really shy maybe ask our soon to be developed bot...
+It won't judge you we promise.

+Why Kognitivdienste because German is so much fun! (and other vendors use Cognitive Services)
 ________________________
 But wait there's more...
 join us to know ...